readthedocs/readthedocs.org/docs/tutorial/index.rst

 - For private project support and other enterprise features, you can use :doc:`our commercial service </commercial/index>` (and if in doubt, check out :doc:`/choosing-a-site`).
-- Do you want to join a global community of fellow technical writers?
+- Do you want to join a global community of fellow `documentarians <writethedocs:documentarians>`?
   Check out `Write the Docs <https://www.writethedocs.org/>`_ and :doc:`its Slack workspace <writethedocs:slack>`.
 - Do you want to :doc:`contribute to Read the Docs </contribute>`?
   We greatly appreciate it!
-Check out :doc:`/development/docs` and :doc:`/development/install`.
+Check out :doc:`/development/docs`.

 Happy documenting!